Thommenius/Thommenius/README.md

 Hi, I’m Tommi aka Thommenius.

 I’m studying Information Processing Science at the University of Oulu.
 Science with arctic attitude!
-Currently learning C and Java, with an emphasis on OOP.
+Currently working with C and Java, with an emphasis on OOP.

-I’m interested in programming and software engineering.
+I’m interested in programming and software engineering as well as information security and Linux.

 Other interests include music, rock climbing, and gaming.
 You can reach me at thanhela21@student.oulu.fi and www.linkedin.com/in/hanhela-tommi